Alberdi/rogueforce/README.md

 How's the gameplay?
 -------------------------
 Currently?
 A bit clumsy.
-All the input is given through the keyboard, with the mouse position beign used for some skills.
+All the input is given through the keyboard, with the mouse position being used for some skills.
 The graphical interface doesn't help new players that much at the moment, so the best way to know what is what is by trial and error.

 Does it feature network play?
 -----------------------------